 |Ophiophagy:||The snake may be mistaking its tail for that of another snake.
 This behavior is common in cannibalistic breeds, such as kingsnakes and king cobras.|

 3) Misplaced Aggression

-This is particularly likely if your pet snake’s terrarium is too small.
-If they cannot stretch out appropriately, they may mistake their own tail for another snake.
+This is particularly likely if a captive snake’s terrarium is too small.
+If it cannot stretch out, it may mistake its own tail for another snake.

 4) Poor Health

-According to The New Encyclopedia of Snakes, one breed of snake is particularly prone to eating themselves.
-This is the American rat snake (pantheropis obseleta.)
-At least two cases have been recorded of American rat snakes eating themselves to death.
+According to The New Encyclopedia of Snakes, the American rat snake (pantheropis obseleta) is particularly prone to eating themselves.
+There are at least 2 recorded cases of self-cannibalism.

 Why Do Rattlesnakes Bite Themselves?

 The Christian missionary E. Stanley Jones popularized the image of a rattlesnake biting itself.
 Jones memorably claimed that “a rattlesnake, if cornered, will become so angry it will bite itself.”

 Jones was preaching at the time, suggesting that he was speaking metaphorically, but he had a point.
 A rattlesnake can bite itself out of sheer excitement, leading to confusion.
 The noise generated by a rattlesnake’s tail could provoke a predatory response, such as biting.

 Will a Snake Die if it Bites Itself?